cloudblog004/fantasticfoodies/content/en/posts/2266-recipe-of-super-quick-homemade-spicy-chicken-stir-fry.md

 ##### Instructions to make Spicy Chicken Stir-fry:

 1. What you need:
-1. Wash &amp; chop peppers.
+1. Wash & chop peppers.
 Chop onions.
-1. Add peppers &amp; onions to pan with a bit of water and butter to sauté medium heat.
+1. Add peppers & onions to pan with a bit of water and butter to sauté medium heat.
 1. Defrost chicken in cool water.
 1. Add a bit of spicy seasoning.
 Add more to desired taste.
 1. Follow directions on rice box.